Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Halo Profiles

 To solve this first-order differential equation (using the density profile of Eq.~(\ref{density_profile})), a boundary condition is required.
-In a very high radius ($r\to \infty$), velocity dispersion goes to zero.
+At large radii ($r\to \infty$), velocity dispersion goes to zero.
 Nonetheless, it would not be used as an appropriate boundary condition, owing to the fact that all halos (with any value of $\alpha$) should satisfy this condition regarding simulation results.
 We use some approximations to find a suitable initial condition to solve this differential equation. \\

 For SIDM0.1, we can infer that there is only a negligible difference from CDM outcome.
-We neglect this difference and consider that the SIDM0.1 velocity dispersion profile is similar to that of CDM.
+We neglect this difference and consider that SIDM0.1 velocity dispersion profile is similar to that of CDM.
 The value of 1-dimensional velocity dispersion ($\sigma_{1D}$) at virial radius can be obtained for CDM halos via \cite{Evrard:2007py}

 Assuming that velocity dispersion profile is a symmetric function relative to the vertical axis at $r_{max}$, we can claim that the obtained value of Eq.~(\ref{velocity_dispersion_CDM}) is also the value of $\sigma_{1D}$ at $r_{init}$, where we choose as the initial condition to solve the Jeans equation.
 The radius of $r_{init}$ is then determined by